Akeilee/Game-Tech/README.md

 <br /><br />

 #### Pathfinding
 _The AI uses A* pathfinding to work it's way to the finishing point.
-If the blue AI sees a coin it will go after it.
+If the red AI sees a coin it will go after it.
 If the player has a pink coin, the AI will attempt to chase after player if they are close enough. <br />
 The AI recalculates a new path if it deviates from its original and it will teleport behind the player if it gets stuck._

 <a name = "ai"><img src="https://github.com/Akeilee/Game-Tech/blob/main/Screenshots/aiMovement.gif" width = "400"></a>